trevordblack/Juliog/README.md

 ---

 + Polymorphic Julia code (Write Once)

-+ Combinational Reduction
++ Combinational Reductions:

+  Trace a path of operations e.g. [& & | + - ^] from input to reg, reg to reg, reg to output have a list of combinational reduction equivalences

++ Flatten function:

+  Removes any hierarchy from function, unrolls everything into top level

++ Lossless bitlength decisions, Lossy bit length decisions

+  Intelligent and Power-saving bitlength decisions.
+Wires of indeterminate bitlength act as indicators for programming.

 + Instances of algorithmic equivalences

-+ Intelligent and Power-saving bitlength decisions
+  For a defined set of functions and a finite input set, algorithmic equivalence can be defined.
+A defined set of equivalent functions can be extrapolated to solve for equivalent algorithm for a defined algorithm.

++ Generalized Hardware Programmability

+  Given a "program" to map to hardware, and a complete description of the programmable hardware, a generalized program can be written which tells you: One, if the program can be succesfully mapped to the programmable hardware, and two, a generalized--if potentially very inefficient--means to map the program onto the hardware.

 + Reversible logic so simulation can be played forward/backwards
 + Visual graph which shows i.r.t what wire values are
-+ Multithreaded simulation
-+ Vulkan-accelerated xtor gate list

 + CPU emulation running alongside Hardware simulation
++ Multithreaded Simulation
++ Vulkan-accelerated Simulation

++ Synthesis
++ Vulkan-accelerated Synthesis
 + SPICE integration
 + Stochastic delay modelling
 + Easy Monte-Carlo simulations

-MOONSHOOT Stuff
----

-+ Combinational Reductions

-  Trace a path of operations e.g. [& & | + - ^] from input to reg, reg to reg, reg to output have a list of combinational reduction equivalences

-+ Flatten function:

-  Removes any hierarchy from function, unrolls everything into top level

 TEST BENCH CONSTRUCTION